 This degree is accredited by Exercise and Sports Science Australia (ESSA) at the exercise science level.
+Please note that ESSA requires all individuals seeking initial accreditation to meet ESSA's English Language requirements.
 Depending on elective units chosen, graduates may be eligible to apply for Level 1 accreditation with the Australian Strength and Conditioning Association.

 The Bachelor of Exercise and Sports Science offered at our Blacktown Campus is identical to the accredited program at our other campuses and accreditation is expected for Blacktown in 2023, once the first cohort is in its final year.